Armored Command

-Armored Command is a 1961 American war drama film directed by Byron Haskin, and starring Howard Keel and Tina Louise.
-It was filmed in Hohenfels, Bavaria, but takes place in the Vosges Mountains during the Eastern France campaign of World War II.
+Armored Command is a 1961 American war drama film directed by Byron Haskin, and starring Howard Keel and Tina Louise with Burt Reynolds in a small role.

 "It was the one picture that Howard Keel didn't sing on", reminisced Burt Reynolds later.
 "That was a terrible mistake."

 Plot

 The Germans use a female spy to infiltrate an American position to get information on the movement of troops at the height of the Ardennes offensive, the start of the Battle of the Bulge.